gpetho/preverb/Grashchenkov.md

 ⁹ See http://syntacticus.org

-(122) Old Russian
+(122) Old Russian<br/>
-(Syntacticus: Lavr. let.)
+(Syntacticus: Lavr. let.)<br/>
-a. … probězha lęḑskuyu zemlyu …
+a. … probězha lęḑskuyu zemlyu …<br/>
-   '… ran through the Polish land …' b . … so vsěmi lyud'mi grech'skimi na vsya lěta …
+   '… ran through the Polish land …'<br/>
+b . … so vsěmi lyud'mi grech'skimi na vsya lěta …<br/>
-   '… with all Greek people for all years …'
+   '… with all Greek people for all years …'<br/>
 c.
-Pridosha pechenězi na rusku zemlyu …
+Pridosha pechenězi na rusku zemlyu …<br/>
-   'The Pechenegs came to the Russian land …'
+   'The Pechenegs came to the Russian land …'<br/>
-d. … ponezhe uchilŭ est' yazykŭ slověneskŭ …
+d. … ponezhe uchilŭ est' yazykŭ slověneskŭ …<br/>
-   '… because he taught the Slavic language …'
+   '… because he taught the Slavic language …'<br/>

 It must be noted immediately that the lexical type of the head (at least at first glance) does not determine the order of adjectives.
 For example, the nouns _zemlya_ 'land' and _yazyk_ 'language' allow both pre- and post-position.